 - Mesh Perforation: Mesh perforation happens when a hole forms in an organ near the mesh.

-– Mesh Obstruction: This is the most common cause of infections.
+- Mesh Obstruction: This is the most common cause of infections.
 It happens when there is a blockage in the small or large intestine.
+Bowel obstruction is one of the worst complications caused by hernia mesh.

 - Mesh Adhesion: Mesh adhesion occurs when the mesh causes scar-like tissues to stick to other tissues.